nvbnb17/nvbnb17.github.io/_pages/projects.md

     - projects
 ---

 Welcome to the projects page.
-This is where you can list your game projects.
+This is where you can list you see all of the projects that I have been working on during my time at University.

-You can use this page to show a reel of all projects and then have a separate page for each project.